 Blue Note is known not only for their NYC venue, but also their international brand as one of the top jazz curators around.
 With other locations in Milan, Tokyo, and more, they bring in some of the hottest acts into intimately small ballroom for nights on end.
 In terms of the jazz itself, you can expect a variety of contemporary artists, who also tend to dip into hip-hop, soul, and funk.

-Not only have legends like Sarah Vaughn and Lionel Hampton graced the stage, but Blue Note makes an explicit effort to also showcase Greenwich Village’s local musicians by giving them a chance to perform in one of the world’s finest venues.
+Not only have legends like Sarah Vaughn, Lionel Hampton and John Scofield graced the stage, but Blue Note makes an explicit effort to also showcase Greenwich Village’s local musicians by giving them a chance to perform in one of the world’s finest venues.

 Where: 131 W 3rd St